 Similar species: There are 7 other species in the genus Cardamine recorded for Missouri, all called “toothwort,” “cress,” or “bitter cress”; their flowers are white, pink, or purple.
-The toothwort described on this page is distinguished from the others by its leaf shape.
+The toothwort described on this page is easily distinguished from the others by its leaf shape.

 Height: to 16 inches.

-Statewide, except for the southeast lowlands.
+Statewide, except for the southeastern lowlands.

 Habitat and Conservation